mailbus/mailbus/README.md

 # MailBus

-> Email-based message bus for agent communication
+> The first Email-based message bus for agent communication

 MailBus is a CLI tool that turns email into a message bus for agent communication.
 It enables any script or program to communicate asynchronously using standard email protocols (SMTP/IMAP).